Brandon McCoy Jr.: Early life

-McCoy grew up in Oakland, California, before moving to Los Angeles as a freshman in high school.
+McCoy was born on November 13, 2007, in Oakland, California.
+He grew up in Oakland before moving to Los Angeles with his father as an incoming freshman in high school.
 He attended St. John Bosco High School and played basketball there as a guard.
 He averaged 8.6 point and 4.5 rebounds per game as a freshman while serving as the team's sixth man, helping them to an appearance in the CIF-SS Open Division championship.
 As a sophomore in 2023–24, he averaged 18.6 points, 8.0 rebounds, 2.4 assists and 2.4 steals per game, being honored as the MaxPreps National Sophomore of the Year.
 McCoy was also selected as the Press-Telegram Player of the Year.
 McCoy missed a portion of the 2024–25 season due to injury, but was still named honorable mention All-American by MaxPreps and averaged 16.5 points and 5.9 rebounds per game.
 In August 2025, he transferred to Sierra Canyon School for his senior season.
+In his debut with Sierra Canyon, McCoy scored 25 points, including nine slam dunks in the Trailblazers' 60–45 win over the JSerra Lions in the Trinity-Mission League Challenge at UCLA's Pauley Pavilion on November 22, 2025.
+He led Sierra Canyon to a 30–1 record and the Open Division State Championship in 2026.
+For the season, McCoy averaged 19.2 points, 7.4 rebounds, 3.5 assists and 2.2 steals per game, while shooting 61.8%.

-A consensus five-star recruit, McCoy is one of the top recruits in the class of 2026.
-He is ranked by On3.com as the second-best player in the nation and is also ranked in the top-10 of his class by 247Sports and ESPN.
+McCoy was unanimously selected as a five-star recruit in the class of 2026 by the three major recruiting outlets.
+He finished ranked 19th by ESPN, 11th by 247Sports and the 3rd overall player in the nation by rivals (On3.com).
+McCoy was the highest ranked high school recruit by 247Sports and rivals to ever sign with the Michigan Wolverines (since 21st century).
+At one time he was also ranked inside the top-10 by ESPN.
+On March 17, McCoy was named the 2025–26 MaxPreps California Player of the Year.
+On March 31, in the 2026 McDonald's All-American Game, McCoy had a game-high five assists (tied with Jason Crowe Jr.).
+On April 4, McCoy committed to play college basketball for head coach Dusty May and the Michigan Wolverines.
+He announced his commitment at halftime during the Final Four game between Michigan and Arizona, as the Wolverines went on to win the national championship in 2026.
+At the Nike Hoops Summit, McCoy posted 11 points (including two game-tying free throws with 0.6 seconds remaining in regulation), five assists, four steals and three blocks.
+On April 17, he had 20 points and six rebounds in the Jordan Brand Classic.